11 Top Publishing Trends (2024)

 For many independent authors, the ebook and audiobook trend is an untapped opportunity.

-Search growth for the keyword “independent author” over the last 5 years.
+Searches for the keyword “independent author” is up 165% over the last 5 years.

 But, with tech developments in the publishing space, it’s getting easier to create and launch digital books.